rimelq/Applied-Data-Analysis-Project/README.md

 What stands out in our findings is the absence of relationship between representation gaps and box-office performance.
 This contradicts the argument that these portrayals are driven by financial motives and points instead to a reluctance to break away from long-standing traditions.

 Cinema has always had the power to influence and reflect society.
 However, our study shows that it often falls short of its potential to represent the world accurately.

 ---

-# **A word on the site**

-The site is interactive to follow Ada's journey.
-The reader can **explore each region** by clicking on the map.
-The reader will have an indication when it's time to go to the next region.
-The best way to enjoy the site is to go through every region before reading the conclusive analysis but the reader can still read it after having read only one region analysis (though it is not recommended).

----